-48 (5) The Hope Scholarship student reaches 21 years of age.
+50 (5) The Hope Scholarship student reaches 21 years of age.

 (g) If any of the conditions in subsection (f) of this section occur, the board shall notify the parent that the eligible recipient's account will be closed in 45 calendar days.
-If a parent fails to adequately address the condition or conditions upon which closure is based or does not respond within 30 calendar days of receipt of notice, the board shall close the account and any remaining moneys shall be returned to the state.
+If a parent fails to adequately address the condition or conditions upon which closure is based or does not respond

-54 (h)(1) There is hereby created in the State Treasury a special revenue fund designated 55 and known as the West Virginia Hope Scholarship Program Expense Fund.
-The account shall 56 consist of moneys received pursuant to this section; moneys, if any, transferred from special 57 revenue funds administered by the Treasurer; or any governmental or private grants and any 58 state general fund appropriations, if any, for the Hope Scholarship Program.
-All interest and other 59 returns derived from the deposit and investment of moneys in the Hope Scholarship Program 60 Expense Fund shall be credited to the fund.
-Any balance, including accrued interest and other 61 returns, remaining in the fund at the end of each fiscal year shall not revert to the General 62 Revenue Fund but shall remain in the fund and be expended as provided by this section.
+56 (h)(1) There is hereby created in the State Treasury a special revenue fund designated and 57 known as the West Virginia Hope Scholarship Program Expense Fund.
+The account shall consist 58 of moneys received pursuant to this section; moneys, if any, transferred from special revenue 59 funds administered by the Treasurer; or any governmental or private grants and any state general 60 fund appropriations, if any, for the Hope Scholarship Program.
+All interest and other returns 61 derived from the deposit and investment of moneys in the Hope Scholarship Program Expense 62 Fund shall be credited to the fund.
+Any balance, including accrued interest and other returns, 63 remaining in the fund at the end of each fiscal year shall not revert to the General Revenue Fund 64 but shall remain in the fund and be expended as provided by this section.